- Alumni & Donors

 The GRE Revised General Test scores are highly appreciated for this programme.

-Please note that although there is no mathematics admissions prerequisite, candidates for the Master in International Economic Policy are expected to have completed successfully at least introductory courses in microeconomics and macroeconomics at the undergraduate level.
+Please note that although there is no mathematics admissions prerequisite, candidates for the Master in International Economic Policy and the Master in Public Policy - policy stream Economics and Public Policy are expected to have completed successfully at least introductory courses in microeconomics and macroeconomics at the undergraduate level.